Mexican president expects deal with U.S. over immigration

 U.S. President Donald Trump says he will impose a tariff on all Mexican goods beginning June 10 if Mexico does not halt a surge in immigrants, mostly from Central America, crossing into the United States from Mexico.

+Trump said on Tuesday that he thinks it is more likely the tariffs will be applied and that talks would continue during that time.

-Lopez Obrador said he was optimistic.
+Earlier, Lopez Obrador said he was optimistic.
 “There are signs that it matters to the U.S. officials that there’s a deal,” he told his regular morning news conference.

 Mexico is preparing an immigration proposal to present to U.S. officials at a meeting scheduled for Wednesday in Washington.